Why you shouldn’t exclude print when marketing your business16th May 2017

 The benefits of print

-An age-old means of communication that has endured for centuries, it is certainly true that demand for print has shrunk.
+An age-old means of communication that has endured for centuries, it is certainly true that the demand for print has shrunk.
 Yet, in spite of it’s scale-down, it lingers on and continues to play a vital role in how we market.
 The reason for this is that print is effective in areas where online marketing fails to touch.

 Although many of our consumers view products and services online, they still appreciate tangibility.
 From posters and cards to magazine entries, being to able to physically hold something is extremely useful in marketing.
 Why?
 Because once their eye has been caught they tend to remember it.